 Beginning in the early 2010s, some license plate collectors started reporting that their license plates issued around 2008 started graying.
 By 2016, people had started noticing that their plates are peeling - and that this wasn't just an isolated issue.
 Throughout the rest of the late 2010s and early 2020s, these peeling license plate problems only became more and more widespread.

 What usually happened with these plates was that they'd be fine for anywhere between 5 and 11 years or so.
-After that, they'd start quickly graying and peeling, and within a year they'd have large sections of the reflective sheeting peeled off.
+After that, commonly around the 7th year of usage, they'd start quickly graying and peeling, and within a year they'd have large sections of the reflective sheeting peeled off.
 Many plates have all of their sheeting fall off this way.

 Other plates would only gray and wouldn't peel severely, if at all.
 Reportedly, plates on vehicles stored outside seem to have the tendency to abruptly gray and peel, while plates on vehicles stored in garages tend to just gray, though the accuracy of such information isn't known.

 In 2016, Wisconsin switched sheeting suppliers from 3M back to Avery once again.
-These plates initially seemed to hold up better than their 3M counterparts, however some specialty plates from around 2019 had issues with the clear plastic layer shifting and peeling away from the reflective sheeting.
-This appears to be a resolved issue, however.
+These plates initially seemed to hold up better than their 3M counterparts, though some specialty plates from around 2019 had issues with the clear plastic layer shifting and peeling away from the reflective sheeting.
+This appears to be a resolved issue.

-Whether this is all Avery plates will do or if they'll catastrophically peel and fall apart like the 3M plates isn't known at the moment, however as time goes on it is becoming more and more apparent that this is likely not an isolated issue with just one type of sheeting, but rather an issue with the plates themselves.
+Whether this is all Avery plates will do or if they'll catastrophically peel and fall apart like the 3M plates isn't known at the moment.

 In late 2023, Wisconsin started issuing plates with a new type of sheeting, called "prismatic" sheeting, supplied by 3M.
 This new sheeting has a different texture than other sheeting, and it's supposed to be brighter than the older sheeting used by 3M and Avery over the last 60 years or so.